 My grandmother would justify her story with a personal encounter as well.
 She told her once when she was swimming (yes, she was a great swimmer back in her days) in a nearby river that skimmed her village, that she had accidentally stepped on one of the water ghosts.
 She recalled its body to be slimy and that when she put her leg on it accidentally, it moved.
 That’s when she came back gasping for her breath to the riverbank.

 The latter part of the story seems very unlikely to be related with a Pandubba as she never saw a face, a torso or anything.
 It could easily have been a fish, a snake, or a turtle for that to matter.
-But when she used to imitate a Panduba in her tales asking for tobacco, her eyes would gleam up, and it would seem to stark perceptive listeners as if the real water ghost has showed up beseeching for tobacco.
+But when she used to imitate a Panduba in her tales asking for tobacco, her eyes would gleam up, and it would seem to stark perceptive listeners as if the real water ghost has just shown up for tobacco.
 She literally breathed life into her grotesque fanciful creation.

 “Please!
 Do you have any tobacco?”

 It is hard to shake that demeanour of hers off – my grandma urging us to give her some tobacco like a real Pandubba would.
 To this date, I can’t forget the shimmer in her eyes.
-The horror with which she explained it, holding my hand, as if that would exactly be the way my hand would be held if I go near the ghastly elusive creature.
+The horror with which she explained it, holding my hand as if that would exactly be the way my hand would be held if I go near the ghastly elusive creature.
 Using realistic ways to tell her accounts, she would make sure her ghost stories were as dreadful as they could be.
 It made me realize I was living one as well.

-I have researched it a bit, and found a similar water ghost named Shui Gui, in Chinese folklore too.
+I have researched it a bit and found a similar water ghost named Shui Gui, in Chinese folklore too.
 Guess we all are smitten by the concept of scary ghost stories, aren’t we?